Setting Up Conditional Execution

 Optimove's Conditional Execution allows you to ensure that only customers who are eligible for the specific promotion or bonus receive the relevant campaign.

-For example, perhaps you want to send an email campaign to 1000 customers, offering a particular promotion (e.g., 10% off the entire store).
-You will set up the campaign in Optimove so that Optimove will first activate this promotion for the customers in your promotion system.
-Only after the promotion was successfully activated for these customers, will they receive the campaign.
+For example, you may want to send an email campaign to 1000 customers offering a promotion (e.g., 10% off).
+Optimove will first activate this promotion for the customers in your promotion system.
+Only after promotion activation succeeds will customers receive the campaign.

-Optimove will not send the campaign to any customers for whom the promo activation failed (whatever the reason for the failure).
+Optimove will not send the campaign to any customers for whom the promo activation failed.

 Compliance Check

-Conditional Execution can be used to enforce compliance checks within your campaigns.
-By integrating with a third-party system that manages compliance checks, Conditional Execution enables the customer eligibility according to regulatory standards.
+Conditional Execution can enforce compliance checks within your campaigns.
+By integrating with a third-party compliance system, Conditional Execution enables customer eligibility validation based on criteria such as minimum deposit thresholds, account status, or geographical location.